British Ecological Society

 The world is facing unprecedented environmental challenges from climate change and crop failure to deforestation and the contamination of our oceans.
 That is why we are asking people who care about the future of ecology to donate or leave a gift in their will to support the next generation of ecological scientists so that they can search for the solutions.

 Founded in 1913 the British Ecology Society is a registered charity dedicated to supporting ecological science through research, grants, publications and education.
 With over 6,000 members – many of them world leaders in their field - in 125 countries we distribute over £300,000 p.a. in grants.
 We want to do more.
 Our work includes taking 35 young scientists from some of the most disadvantaged schools in the UK on their first residential field trip where they are mentored by world-leading ecologists who give their services free of charge.
 We are well placed to help you make a difference.

-Rainforest Concern was established in 1993 to protect threatened natural habitats and the biodiversity they contain, together with the indigenous people who depend on them for survival.
-In 25 years we have helped to protect 2.2 million hectares of threatened forests.
+Rainforest Concern was established in 1993 to protect threatened natural habitats and the vast biodiversity they contain, together with the indigenous people who still depend on them for survival.

 For further information on donating to this charity tel 0207 354 7960 or visit eia-international.org